-Feast Day of St. Thomas, Eighth Year in the Reign of King Richard II
+Feast Day of St. Thomas, Eleventh Year in the Reign of King Richard II

 The summer days are warm but full of heavy humidity, as if the Thames were reaching out to touch us.
 Jack succumbs as most boys of his age to a lethargy, and begs off on his tutelage, as if the heat can stall his overused brain.
 Where does the boy get his notions?